kuttysoftmy/chipper/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/TilmanGriesel/chipper/a233cd228671c8e7fe8fe5df028601c9e3cc95fd/docs/public/assets/chipper_logo.png" width="240" alt="Logo Chipper RAG Util"/></p>
 <h3 align="center">Chipper</h3>

-**Chipper** is a learning and research project by [Tilman Griesel](https://linktr.ee/griesel), the Retrieval Augmented Generation (RAG) with integrated large language models (LLMs).
-It supports embedding pipelines, document chunking, web content scraping and query workflows. query workflows.
-Chipper is based on **Haystack**, **Ollama** and **ElasticSearch** and can be used as a local tool or an internal service that can be deployed via Docker.
+**Chipper** is a learning and research project developed by [Tilman Griesel](https://linktr.ee/griesel).
+It integrates Retrieval-Augmented Generation (RAG) techniques with large language models (LLMs) to support embedding pipelines, document chunking, web content scraping, and query workflows.
+Built on **Haystack**, **Ollama**, and **ElasticSearch**, Chipper can function as a local tool or an internal service deployable via Docker.

-**This is not a production-ready tool and should not be used as such.
-Users are responsible for any damages or issues resulting from its use.**
+**Note:** This is not a production-ready tool and should only be used for research and experimentation.
+Users are responsible for any issues or damages resulting from its use.

 If you find this project helpful, leaving a star would mean a lot and help others discover it too.